The particle surface of spinning test particles: Introduction

-This paper is organized as follows: In section \ref{section2}, we will give a breif review of the equations of motion of spinning extended test bodies, i.e., MPD equations.
-In section \ref{section3}, we will give the quasi-local definition of the pole-dipole particle surface.
-In section \ref{section4}, we will give the quasi-local definition of the single-pole particle surface in static spherical symmetric spacetime and check its correctness.
-In section \ref{section5} we will demonstrate the equivalence of the definition and the effective potential method.
+This paper is organized as follows: In section \ref{section2}, we will give the quasi-local definition of a single-pole particle surface and study its circular orbits in static spherical symmetric spacetime by using the effective method and the quasi-local definition.
+Further, as an example in dynamical spacetime, we will study the photon surface in vaidya spacetime by using this definition.
+In section \ref{section3}, at first, we will give a brief review of the equations of motion of spinning extended test bodies, i.e., MPD equations.
+Then, we will generalize the quasi-local definition of the single-pole particle surface to pole-dipole particle surface.
+At last, we will demonstrate the equivalence of the quasi-local definition and the effective potential method in static spherical symmetic spacetime.
 Section \ref{conclusion} is devoted to the conclusion and discussion.
-In Appendix A, we will give a disussion about the definition of the pole-dipole particle surface based on the geometry definition of the photon surface.
+In Appendix A, we will give a disussion about the definition of the pole-dipole particle surface based on the definition given by~\cite{Claudel:2000yi,Song:2022fdg}.

 Convention of this paper: We choose the system of geometrized unit, i.e., set $G=c=1$.
 We use the symbol $(\mathcal{M},\nabla_a,g_{ab})$ to denote a manifold $\mathcal{M}$ with metric $g_{ab}$ and covariant derivative operator $\nabla_a$, and ($g_{ab},\nabla_a$) satisfies the compatibility condition, i.e., $\nabla_a g_{bc}=0$.
 The abstract index formalism has been used to clarify some formulas or calculations.
 The curvature $R_{abcd}$ of the spacetime is defined by $R_{abcd}v^d=(\nabla_a\nabla_b-\nabla_b\nabla_a)v_c\,$ for an arbitrary tangent vector field $v^a$.